 So you are going to take white acrylic paint and cover the entire surface of your white canvas with white paint (I know, trust me).

 Then, while the white paint is still wet, take a bunch of different color acrylic paints and do brush strokes in different cross patterns on the canvas, blotting in a bowl of water in between strokes.

 This was so relaxing for the week of tension that was going on in our world, let me tell you.
 I feel like I want to do an art project weekly from now on.

 It will look like this when you are done or during it.
 The beauty of this project is that it is YOUR project, so do however many brush strokes you would like.
-We are going for an edgy look.
 After you are done, let it dry for a couple of hours or overnight.

 The next day, we added painter’s tape (or any type of larger tape) in large enough strips to write the words on top of your painting.
 You are going to need nine pieces of tape.

 After you are done laying the tape over the canvas in the middle, you are going to paint over the tape with red paint.
-The entire canvas is getting painted so lay down a tarp under your canvas or do it in the yard if it is a nice day.
+The entire canvas is getting painted, so lay down a tarp under your canvas, or if it’s a nice day, do it in the yard.

 Then let that dry for a good 24 hours.